 Date:

-I, \\\\\\, hereby authorize Pacific School of Religion staff to disclose, make accessible, and furnish the following information:
+L , hereby au thorize Pacific School of Religion staff to disclos e. mak

+accessible, and furnish the following information: Ž. •

-Official
+Official Transcript

-- Financial Aid Record(s)
+Financial Aid Record(s)

-- Disciplinary Information
+Disciplinary Information

-- Student Accounts Information
+Student Accounts Information

-- Dean's Office File(s)
+Dean's Office File(s)

-- Housing File(s)
+Housing File(s)

-- Other: Description:
+Other: Description:

+- Balasianakin sa asadans

+(Name of person or entity to whom records are to be released .
+Relationship to student

+-

+Email:

+(Email a ddress of person or entity to whom records : re being released)

-.
-Relationship to student Email: il address of person or entity to whom records are being released) Phone number of person or entity to whom records are to be released) These records s will be used for the purpose of
+Phone No.: one number of person or entity to whom rec

+(Ph one number of person or entity to whom rec ords are to be released)

+Th

+These records w viii be used for the purpose of

-This release shall be effective until \\\\\\ unless revoked by me in writing.
+This release sha ll be effective until unless revoked by me in writing.

 (Date)

-(Colleague ID Number) (Student Phone Number)

-(Student Email Address)
+(Colleague ID Num ber) (Student Phone Number) (Student Email Address)

-(Student Mailing Address)
+(Student Mailing A ddress)

+•

 (Student Signature)

-1798 Scenic Avenue, Berkeley, CA 94709 510/849.8200 www.psr.edu Page 48 of 227